 If after an investigation, a student is found to be in violation of this policy, the student shall be disciplined by appropriate measures, which may include suspension or expulsion.
 If after an investigation a school employee is found to be in violation of this policy, the employee shall be disciplined by appropriate measures, which may include termination.
+If after an investigation a school volunteer is found to be in violation of this publicy to appropriate measures which may include termination.
 If after an investigation a school volunteer is found to be in violation of this policy, the volunteer shall be subject to appropriate measures which may include exclusion from school grounds.
 "Volunteer" means an individual who has regular, significant contact with students.